Tissue shape from cell-scale active tensions

-Sect.~\ref{sec:T1s} concerns topological cell rearrangement (T1 processes).
-We show that the adjacency metric of the continuum theory corresponds, on the microscopic level, to a discrete conformal embedding of the adjacency graph of the cell network.
-T1s, which remodel this graph, take place when cell interfaces shrink to length zero.
-This can occur either due to forces acting on the boundaries, thus driving the isogonal mode, or due to internal changes of tension.
-Exploiting the geometric framework, we calculate the yield strain and analyze its dependence on order parameters for the cell-level ``texture'', linking macroscopic deformation to microstructure.
-The exact geometric ``T1-threshold'' justifies the phenomenological ansatz for topological dynamics presented in the companion manuscript.
+Sec.~\ref{sec:T1s} concerns topological cell rearrangement through T1 processes.
+Using Thurston's circle packings~\cite{Stephenson2005}, we provide a geometric representation of the cell adjacency graph and the local tension configuration (e.g., tension anisotropy).
+Circle packings are a special case of discrete conformal maps, leading to a unified framework for network mechanics and topology.
+T1s remodel the adjacency graph when cell interfaces shrink to length zero, causing an edge flip in the triangulation.
+T1s can be driven by boundary forces or by internal tension dynamics.
+Exploiting the geometric framework, we calculate the yield strain (``T1-threshold'') and analyze its dependence on order parameters of the cell-level ``texture'', linking macroscopic deformation to microstructure.
+Our results justify the phenomenological ansatz for topological dynamics in the continuum theory~\cite{Claussen.etal2026}, which represents cell adjacency by a continuous adjacency metric.